prof-rossetti/daily-briefings-py/README.md

 ## Installation

-Fork [this repo](https://github.com/prof-rossetti/daily-briefings-py), then clone or download the forked repo onto your local computer (for example to the Desktop), then navigate there from the command-line:
+Create a copy of this [template repo](https://github.com/prof-rossetti/daily-briefings-py), then clone or download your new repo onto your local computer (for example to the Desktop), and navigate there from the command-line:

 ```sh
 cd ~/Desktop/daily-briefings-py/